 *This post may contain affiliate links.

 For most of us, after our bills are paid food shopping is probably our highest expense.
-The amount you spend will obviously depend on your habits and the size of your family, but generally speaking there are lots of way we could all save money on our groceries.
+The amount you spend will obviously depend on your habits and the size of your family, but generally speaking there are lots of way you could save money on your food shop.

-I’m constantly looking for ways to decrease our monthly outgoings, and these are some of the ways we save money on our food shop.
+I’m constantly looking for ways to decrease our monthly outgoings, and these are some of the ways we slash our grocery bill.

 1. Do a ‘Stock Take’ before you go